Affordable Chobe Holiday

-Travellers lucky enough to be armed with strong international currencies should be able to explore Chobe in perfect comfort (sometimes top-end comfort) for a reasonable price – but do remember this is a destination where low-volume, high-income tourism is promoted.
-As such, some may need to look for ways to keep costs down.
+Travelers lucky enough to be armed with strong international currencies should be able to explore Chobe in perfect comfort (sometimes top-end comfort) for a reasonable price – but remember that Botswana is a destination where low-volume, high-income tourism is promoted.
+As such, you might need to look for ways to keep costs down.

-For pure exclusivity, one needs to book a private guided safari, and that, unfortunately is not within everyone’s budget.
+For pure exclusivity, you need to book a private guided safari, and that, unfortunately, is not within everyone’s budget.

 Although the private concessions of Linyanti and Selinda are generally more high-end and thus possibly only an option in green season, there are a few simple yet quality options that are easier on the budget.
 Check with your Discover Africa expert.

-The Chobe Riverside lodges and camps can work out more reasonable than those deeper in the park, especially the concessions.
-The Western Chobe Riverside can be more expensive than the east.
-Also check accommodations over the Chobe River, in Namibia.
+- The Chobe Riverside lodges and camps can work out to be more reasonable than those deeper in the park, especially the concessions.
+The western Chobe Riverside can be more expensive than the east.
+Also, check accommodations over the Chobe River in Namibia.

-Tipping can be an awkward subject.
-There is no obligation to tip for poor service, and it is always voluntary.
+- Tipping can be an awkward subject.
+There is no obligation to tip for poor service, and it’s always voluntary.
 Don’t be embarrassed to ask the manager about the camp’s policy – some lodges will have this information in the info packs in your room.
 As a general guide, tip only at the end of your stay.
-Consider first tipping your guide, who you will spend a lot of time with and who may become a friend.
-From $10 a day is suggested for group guides and $20 a day for private guides.
+Consider first tipping your guide, who you will spend a lot of time with and who may become a friend. $10 a day is suggested for group guides and $20 for private guides.
 Then most camps have a “staff tip box” or envelope for the general staff, from cleaners to chefs and waitrons.
-Here, we recommend giving a lump sum that is divided equally between the staff, based on around $5 per guest per day.
+Here, we recommend giving a lump sum divided equally between the staff, based on around $5 per guest per day.